 Pregnant women or individuals with thyroid problems should not use iodine.
 Long term use of iodine for water purification is not recommended.

 Water pH and temperature will impact the required amount of iodine.
 The shelf-life varies with each form of iodine.
 Tablets may have a shelf life of only two years while crystalline iodine is good indefinitely.

 Potable Agua (tetraglycine hydroperiodide) is a tablet form of iodine used by the military for field water treatment in canteens and by outdoor enthusiasts.
-Thirty minutes of contact time is required for deactivation of pathogens.
+Thirty minutes of contact time is required for the deactivation of pathogens.

-    The manufacturer recommends a four year shelf life for an unopened bottle and only one year once the package is opened.
-Exposure to heat, humidity, moisture and air will reduce effectiveness.
+The manufacturer recommends a four-year shelf life for an unopened bottle and only one year once the package is opened.
+Exposure to heat, humidity, moisture, and air will reduce effectiveness.

 Tincture of Iodine

 Tincture of iodine is the common household form of iodine found in many first aid kits.
 The U.S. Army Center for Health Promotion and Preventative Medicine recommends adding 5 drops of 2 percent United States Pharmacopeia (U.S.P.)
 Tincture of Iodine to each quart of clear water.

 Allow at least 30 minutes of contact time before drinking.
 Cloudy water may require twice that amount of iodine.